iamchrissmith/voting-bloc/README.md

 - [X] Elections should consist of candidates (i.e. a user role)
 - [ ] All users should only be able to vote once in each election
 - [ ] Once they have voted, users should be able to see how they voted in all past elections
-- [ ] Elections have a start and end date.
-Before they start any candidate or user can add their name and no one can vote.
-Once they are started, no one can edit the ballot and all user types can vote (once).
+- [X] Elections have a start and end date.
+- [ ] Before they start any candidate or user can add their name and no one can vote.
+- [X] Once they are started, admins can edit the ballot
+- [ ] and all user types can vote (once).

 ## Analytics
 - [ ] During an election admins can monitor voting results